Home

 For a more thorough treatment, see the paper on When Archetypes Gang Up.
 A larger set of diagrams only here.

 PS.
-I know, I know.
+For those who use system dynamics conventions instead of systems thinking notation, I know, I know.
 I use S/O on this site instead of +/-.
 I hope you can cope.

 Added 10/27/09: Hijacking the Brain Circuits With a Nickel Slot Machine By SANDRA BLAKESLEE 2/19/02